thatlittlegit/elephants/README.md

-# Elephants
+# Hippopotamus

-A minimal Hugo theme using the Ubuntu font.
+A minimal Hugo theme with minimal CSS.
+A fork of Benny Mai's [Elephants](https://gitlab.com/meibenny/elephants) theme.

 ## Features
 * No JavaScript
 * High Contrast
+* Minimal JavaScript

 ## Installation
 In the folder of your Hugo site, run:
 ```
-    git submodule add https://gitlab.com/meibenny/elephants.git themes/elephants
+    git submodule add https://github.com/thatlittlegit/hugo-theme-hippopotamus.git themes/hippopotamus
 ```

 ## Dedication
+The original *Elephants* theme was dedicated as follows:
-To [Evelyn](https://www.evelynyeung.com) - the world's most extraordinary woman.
+> To [Evelyn](https://www.evelynyeung.com) - the world's most extraordinary woman.
-You've helped me through thick and thin.
+> You've helped me through thick and thin.
-There's no way I would have gotten so far without you.
+> There's no way I would have gotten so far without you.

 ## License
-Released under the MIT License
+Released under the MIT License.